Attendance & Punctuality

 The national expectation and school attendance target is 96% or above.

-Because of the proven negative effect poor attendance has on children’s learning, it is now a government directive that schools should not authorize absence unless in very exceptional circumstances.
-Because of this, we ask that you do not take holidays in term time or ask for them to be authorized as Holidays do not fall under exceptional circumstances.
+Because of the proven negative effect poor attendance has on children’s learning, it is now a government directive that schools should not authorise absence unless in very exceptional circumstances.
+Because of this, we ask that you do not take holidays in term time or ask for them to be authorised as Holidays do not fall under exceptional circumstances.

 Our Education Welfare Officer, monitors our registers and pupils’ attendance regularly and is happy to meet with any family who would like support in ensuring their child comes to school every day and on time.

 If at all possible we encourage families to book doctor or other medical appointments outside of school time or in the holidays.
-If that is not possible and you really need to take your child out of school during term time, a letter requesting permission should be sent to Amy Hagemann, who manages attendance.
+If that is not possible and you really need to take your child out of school during term time, a letter requesting permission should be sent to the Headteacher.